A demon witch from another world comes to conquer.

 Six of us had been ordered to prepare for a battle against alien demonic forces.
 In order to increase our aggressiveness, all of us had agreed to choose the essence of a great baseball player to add to our positronic brains.
 Needless to say we loved winning, and the best victory was in a battle to the death.

 I seemed to be the only one traveling alone and from an older decade.
 Dressed as a baseball player, I cradled a bat to my chest in that packed train.
 There wasn’t a number or name on the uniform only a D for Detroit just like in those early days.
 Unthinkable now when egotism is rampant and acceptable.
-At times even desired and loved.
+At times, it’s even desired and loved.
 Blame the media?
 To someone like me, it’s all in the nature of the mind.

 Speakers announced Shibuya station was seconds away followed by lurches and screeches as the driver slowed down.
 Finally, the train stopped, the doors slid open, and everyone spewed out.
 I expelled every molecule of stale human scented air in my lungs, and took a deep breath of the cool filtered air.

 Down the stairs and out of the station, I was in front of the famous intersection.
 Mesmerizing flowing lines of flashing color, a tingling sphere of voices, and a mingle of odors from beer and fried food assaulted my senses.
 What was lacking was the noise of traffic for it had been banned from the area.
-Made you love Halloween, didn’t it?

-Every three hundred years or so, some demon thinks it has what it takes to destroy our world.
+Every three hundred years or so, some demon thinks it has what it takes to destroy this world.
 What I’m trying to figure out is why after ten thousand years they don’t know better.
 What abomination will it be next time?

 “Cobb reporting.
 Arrived at focal point.
 All’s well.”